 Since its founding in 1951, the Animal Welfare Institute has been alleviating suffering inflicted on animals by people.
 AWI works to improve conditions for the billions of animals raised and slaughtered each year for food in the United States.
-Major goals of the organization include eliminating factory farms, supporting higher-welfare family farms, and achieving humane transport and slaughter conditions for all farmed animals.
+Major goals of the organization include eliminating factory farms, supporting higher-welfare family farms, and achieving humane transport and slaughter conditions for all farm animals.

-Animal Welfare Institute 900 Pennsylvania Avenue, SE Washington, DC 20003 202.337.2332 awionline.org July 2024
+Animal Welfare Institute 900 Pennsylvania Avenue, SE Washington, DC 20003 202.337.2332 www.awionline.org August 2021